 The Issue

 As the most accessible health care provider, pharmacists play a front-line role in managing chronic disease and protecting seniors and other Medicare beneficiaries from common infectious diseases.
-Patients visit pharmacies nearly twice as frequently as they visit primary care physicians, and in the 2023-2024 respiratory season, pharmacists administered 74% of vaccinations in the United States.
+Patients visit pharmacies nearly twice as frequently as they visit primary care physicians.
 Pharmacists continuously mobilize to reach and care for vulnerable senior communities, rural Americans, and those in medically underserved areas.

 The Problem

-While Americans with private insurance, Medicaid beneficiaries, and federal employees may be covered, Congress must act to ensure access to these essential pharmacist services in Medicare.
+Senior and rural access to essential pharmacist care and services is at risk if Congress doesn’t act swiftly.
+While Americans with private insurance, Medicaid beneficiaries, the uninsured, and federal employees may be covered, Congress must act to ensure access to essential pharmacist services in Medicare.
 Without a federal reimbursement mechanism for pharmacist services, Medicare beneficiaries will not have access to essential care and services provided by pharmacists.

 The Solution